devonpis/jumbo-themoviedb/README.md

 - It should allow the user to search for a specific movie (not limited to popular movies)
 - It should use JS as the primary language (preferably React although not required)
 - It may be responsive to desktop and mobile clients (liberty’s may be taken for alternate viewport sizes)

+### Remarks

+- I've utilised the data store in this project, search results are cached in the store unless the user start a new search, refresh the browser or leaving the site.
+- Same apply to the movie details page, movie info is cached in the store unless the user start a new search, refresh the browser or leaving the site.
+- As I'm running out of time, unit testing is still WIP, and i havn't clean up unneccessary files in the boilerplate.

 ### Boilerplate